kbroman/dataorg/pages/avoid.Rmd

 Other things to avoid, not previously mentioned or deserving further emphasis:

-- I once had a file with gene expression microarry data where the gene identifiers were long integers.
+- I once had a file with gene expression microarray data where the gene identifiers were long integers.
 It had gone through Excel at some point, and the identifier `1000000` had been changed to `1e6`, which of course didn't match what is the file with gene annotations.